 - What is the Difference between Windproof (Softshell) and Waterproof (Hardshell) Cycling Jackets?

 This post is long, so I will outline how it goes.
-First I have a chart comparing 7 of the best women’s cycling jackets.
+First we offer a chart comparing 7 of the best women’s cycling jackets (above).
 Then the 7 best jackets are listed, with details about what makes them a good buy.
-Then, I explain the differences between windproof and waterproof jackets (also known as softshell and hardshell jackets, respectively).
+Then, I explain the differences between windproof and waterproof jackets (also known as softshell and hardshell jackets).

 7 of the Best Women’s Jackets